Closing the Skills Gap on Both Sides

-People often think that the longer you work for an organization, the more you know and the less you need to learn.
-However, younger members of staff who are just entering the workplace often have new skills and expertise, and they can provide fresh perspectives and ways of working that can benefit their more established colleagues.
+People often think that the more experienced you are, the less you need to learn.
+However, newer, or more junior team members often have valuable skills, a fresh perspective and expertise that can benefit their more established colleagues.

 What Is Reverse Mentoring?